benroberts999/ampsci/README.md

  * You can give it parameters (H,g,t,d), or it will use defaults
  * Optionally: give it the core configuration Eg. for Ag, core is:
    Kr 4d10 .

+## fitParametric.x

+ * Finds the best-fit parameters for two-parameter parametric potentials (Green, or Tietz potentials, See Johnson book]
+ * Takes input/target states from fitParametric.in
+ * compile: _make fitParametric.x_